simondparsons/basic-vision/models/README.md

 but one that is by far the deepest in number of layers of this set of models (and a good end point for something run on a laptop CPU).
 We have a 64 filter layer, a 128 filter layer, 2 x 256 filter layers, 2 x 512 filter layers and another 2 x 512 filter layers, followed by the usual 120 unit FC layer, an 84 unit FC layer and then the 10 unit output layer.

+Surprisingly poor performer.

 ## Deeper networks

-VGG11 could be easily modified to give the popular VGG16 and VGG19 architectures from [Simonyan & Zisserman 2015], but these didn't meet my needs for teaching where most studets want to run code on their laptops.
+VGG11 could be easily modified to give the popular VGG16 and VGG19 architectures from [Simonyan & Zisserman 2015], but these didn't meet my needs for teaching where most students want to run code on their laptops.